-Some survivors may be willing to complete Form 33/33D by mail, but not over the phone.
-In this case, mail the Form 33/33D to the survivor.
-Follow-up for non-response to this mailing should be sensitive to the survivor's possible emotional needs to delay.
+Some survivors may be willing to complete Form 33 by mail, but not over the phone.
+In this case, mail the Form 33 to the NOK.
+Follow-up for non-response to this mailing should be sensitive to the NOK's possible emotional needs to delay.
 If a participant's next-of-kin refuses to provide this information or will not sign a medical release, note this information in the participant's progress notes.
 Your local Institutional Review Board (IRB) may have additional guidelines to consider.
-Refer to Section 8.2.7 - Reports of Death and 8.5 - Fatal Events - Special Considerations for additional information on procedures related to documenting and investigating a participant's death.
+Refer to Section 8.2.7 - Reports of Death and 8.5 - Fatal Events for additional information on procedures related to documenting and investigating a participant's death.
 Section 7.2 - Follow-Up by Proxy also provides some guidelines on identifying and contacting proxies.